x0rb3l/robelcampbell/_posts/2021-07-26-WUMED_OSED_Review_and_Path_to_OSCE3.md

 I tried to refresh some of my legacy CTP/OSCE skills in my home lab by replicating  some of the exploits for the applications used in the WUMED course syllabus.
 I didn't spend too much time doing this but I did play a little bit with the stack overflow vulnerability found in the Sync Breeze module.

-The only other prep I can think of is getting comforable Windbg as this is used throughout the course and is expected of you to use in the exam.
+The only other prep I can think of is getting comfortable with Windbg as this is used throughout the course and is expected of you to use in the exam.
 There is a whole chapter dedicated to it and I created a little cheat sheet for reference when I couldn't remember specific syntax for a command.
 Here is a link to the cheat sheet : [Windbg Cheat Sheet](https://github.com/x0rb3l/osed_windbg_cheat_sheet/blob/44582051e58e46445dc75de378ad41a67a0631f8/windbg_cheat_sheet.md)

 ### The Course
 The course materials come with a 600+ page pdf and videos for each module.
 I thought the training was once again top notch.
 Offsec doesn't just teach you what you need to know to pass the exam, they go in depth about different topics such as creating custom shellcode, process structures and their purpose, the *Structure Exception Handling* process, etc...

-As always they provide you with plenty of extra mile exercises that test your understanding of the module you just completed.
+As always, they provide you with plenty of extra mile exercises that test your understanding of the module you just completed.
 I suggest doing as many extra miles as possible in this course because it helps work out a lot of the little nuances you come across in exploit development, such as stack alignment and read/write protections.
 There are also several challenge exercises that I would suggest completing if possible.
 I was only able to complete 2 out of the 3 challenges which, in my experience, was enough since I did most of the extra mile exercises.
 Your mileage may vary.

 I have seen in the official Offsec discord many people complaining about the lack of 64-bit exploitation and how this course doesn't really prepare you for AWE/OSEE even though it is stated as such on the Offsec website.
 In my opinion, the argument makes some sense in that Offsec could make multiple exploit development courses and go into topics like 64-bit exploitation and exploiting the heap which would in fact prepare you better for AWE/OSEE, however, I think there is a fair amount of preparatory resources available to folks online that want to take on the AWE course and OSEE exam.
 I am of the opinion that you really learn something when you are forced to do your own research.
 The website simply states that WUMED "...serves to build a solid foundation for students wanting too pursue AWE." which I interpret as the bare minimum before starting AWE.